 - Place the cake on a work surface.
 Using a long cake spatula, spread the frosting over the surface of the cake.
 Cut the cake into squares and serve.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.

 Recipe Testers’ Reviews

 This is the best recipe I have tested in the past year!
-This frosted apple cake was so simple to put together and the results were outstanding.
+This recipe for apple cake with cream cheese frosting was so simple to put together, and the results were outstanding.
 A moist, flavorful cake that wasn’t too sweet, with a delicious creamy frosting that perfectly complemented the cake.

 The batter was beautiful.
 It was rich and fluffy and came together nicely.
 I did have all the ingredients at room temperature so I feel that aided in making a beautiful batter.

 It seemed like a lot of spices and I was particularly concerned with the amount of ground cloves called for in the recipe, but they worked well and nothing was not overpowering.

 I used Granny Smith apples in the cake, which held up well while baking and were soft enough to cut through.
 I didn’t use any nuts in the recipe as my daughter is allergic and we don’t have nuts in our house.
 But I can only imagine how delicious this cake would be with walnuts!
 A sprinkling of toasted walnuts on top would be delicious, too.